-Adjudication will be conducted by a committee chaired by the Vice-Dean, Research and the Associate Dean Research, Graduate Programs.
-The committee is made up of FoMD Associate Deans, previous winners of the awards and graduate coordinators.
+Adjudication will be conducted by a committee chaired by the Associate Dean Research, Graduate Programs.
+The committee is made up of previous winners of the awards and current or former graduate coordinators.

 Criteria for Assessment of Nominees:

 - Extent of mentoring in terms of time commitment

-- Apparent quality of the mentoring as judged by:
+- Apparent quality of mentoring as judged by:

 - The impact statements from individuals mentored (current/former)

-- the achievements of those mentored, including publications, awards/recognitions, community contributions, teaching responsibilities and evaluations, and the career paths achieved
+- The achievements of those mentored, including publications, awards/recognition, community contributions, teaching responsibilities and evaluations, and the career paths achieved

 - Letters of support from individuals mentored (current/former), and positive endorsement by the Graduate Coordinator or Associate Chair, Graduate Studies.